BrownCSCI1230/projects_ray/docs/ray_1/README.md

 - The `utils` module provides the utilities you will use for the ray tracer.
 You should implement the `SceneParser` as you have done similarly in the parsing lab.

-- The camera module contains everything related to camera operation.
-You are required to implement the camera interface which provides you with the ability to transform between different space.
+- The `camera` module contains everything related to camera operation.
+The `Camera.h` is an interface for the camera which tells you what a camera should be fully capable of.
+However, for the purpose of the Ray assignment, you won't need its full functionality, but only a tiny part of it.
+The `RayCamera` is the class that you are actually going to implement.
+You should conform to the `Camera` interface when implementing `RayCamera`.

 - The raytracer module is the main component of this assignment, although it only contains two classes, `RayTraceScene` and `RayTracer`.
 The class names already give out what they are used for.
-  - In `RayTraceScene`, you will construct the scene using the RenderData you filled in the 'SceneParser'
+  - In `RayTraceScene`, you will construct the scene using the RenderData you filled in the `SceneParser`
   - In `RayTracer`, You will implement the ray tracing algorithm.
 It takes in a `RayTraceScene` as the render parameter.